Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/overview.md

 In Render Streaming a P2P network is created between **Unity** and the **Web browser**, and this network sends data via UDP/IP.
 The **Web server** enables communication between the Web browser and Unity.
 This communication is called signaling.

 > [!NOTE]
-> Version 0.1.0 currently does not support the following features.
+> Currently does not support the following features.
 >
 > - Streaming video from the browser to Unity
 > - Streaming audio from the browser to Unity